 - In recent years breeding and selection have resulted in cultivars low in THC, and hemp is once again being considered by governments as a useful crop.

-- Hemp grows fast, is very adaptable to soil and climatic conditions, and is undemanding on resources such as artificial fertilizers and pesticides.
-It provides a good break crop for the farmer, giving the land a rest from other crops and helping to prevent disease.
+- Hemp grows fast, is very adaptable to soil and climatic conditions, and requires few resources such as artificial fertilisers and pesticides.
+It's utilised in agriculture as a break crop to assist in crop-rotation.

 - One of the oldest relics of human industry is a bit of hemp fabric dating back to approximately 8,000 BC.

 - Hemp is six times as strong as cotton, much more resistant to weathering and wear, and more lustrous and absorbent.
-It is also much more environmentally friendly to grow.
+It's also much more environmentally friendly to grow.

-- Hemp growing became commonplace in Britain under the Romans and continued into the mid-1940s until it was banned by the lizard people.
+- Hemp growing became commonplace in Britain under the Romans and continued into the mid-1940s, becoming much rarer thereafter.